 Were secretions of insect eggs, instars, larvae, pupae, and adults, when applied to shoot apical meristems (SAMs) with mechanical force, a source of signals that affected plant growth and development at the genetic level in nuclei of host cells of certain monopodial Permo-Triassic seed plants? ...
 SIGNALS

 When supported by paleobotanical evidence, were anthocyanic, pinwheel shaped fertile short (spur) shoots of Permo-carboniferous seed plants visually discernable to pollinivores, paleodictyopterans, and predatory wasps? ...
 COEVOLUTION

 There is growing consensus among molecular systematists and some paleobotanists on the existence of a 160 million year old ghost lineage beginning with divergence(s) of flowering plants from the most recent common ancestor (MRCA) prior to the end-Permian extinction ...
 ANGIOSPERM GHOST LINEAGE

-Based on floral tool kit studies, some molecular-phylogenetic analyses, and the stratigraphic distribution of Afropollis and other diverse palynomorphs, is the statement on Page 380 of Scott L. Wing and Lisa D. Boucher (1998), Ecological aspects of the Cretaceous flowering plant radiation.
+Based on biochemical studies of an extremely conserved floral tool kit, some molecular-phylogenetic analyses, and the stratigraphic distribution of Afropollis and other diverse palynomorphs, is the statement [below] on Page 380 of Scott L. Wing and Lisa D. Boucher (1998), Ecological aspects of the Cretaceous flowering plant radiation.
 Annual Review of Earth and Planetary Sciences 26: 379-421, precise or accurate?

 "Despite the singular ecological significance and species diversity of angiosperms, they are not in a genealogical sense one of the major branches of land plants and did not originate with other major land plant clades (e.g. lycopsids, ferns, conifers, cycads, ginkgos) during the middle or late Paleozoic."